primer/css/docs/content/principles/index.md

 _If new styles are needed:_
 * Use global variables where appropriate, such as spacing, typography, and color variables.
-* Write styles in a way that can be folded back into the global style guide should it become a common pattern, i.e. following our principles for naming conventions, components, objects, and utilities as listed below.
+* Write styles in a way that can be folded back into the global style guide should it become a common pattern, i.e. following our principles for naming conventions, components, and utilities as listed below.

 ## Obvious and transparent